-In case one of the practitioners is assigned with a solution and he requires additional insights to assess the innovation potential, external reviewers can be invited who act as sub-reviewers and gain thereby access to the respective solution.
-The sub-reviewer proposes his review, which is then first given to the internal reviewer from the SRG.
+In case a reviewer is assigned with a solution and he requires knowledge from another expert to assess the innovation potential, external reviewers can be invited who act as sub-reviewers and gain thereby access to the respective solution.
+If the reviewer already is in contact with an expert, he can suggest this person and collaborate on the review.
+In case an external expert is not available, the request is given to the whole review group, who then suggests experts from their network.
+The additional sub-reviewer proposes his review, which is then first given to the internal reviewer from the SRG who was originally assigned with the solution.
 The internal reviewer can add his view to the review and then submit it to the SRG.
 Like the reviewers, also sub-reviewers receive no information on the identity of the solution or the solution providers in order to adhere to the blind-review process.
 A good example is the review of Trial Netherlands, in which the review group partner SRH as Trial host invited three additional reviewers to assess the specific needs of a flooding scenario and the benefits the solutions can offer.